 “No, of course.
 I’m happy to see you.
 Come in.”

 Sauntering about inside and noting how warm it both looks and feels, I place the beverage carrier and bag of foodstuffs on the quaint circular dining table at the far end of the studio, just under a slit window and some kind of uninspired, abstract wall art.
 Lydia has said that I’m always welcome to visit her Navy-supplied accommodation, and I appreciate that, since I don’t bother buying or renting my own.
-Retaining a residence down the gravity well would be redundant.
+Keeping a residence down the gravity well would be redundant.
 My home is in the void now.

 “Kind of toasty in here,” I remark, setting my jacket on the back of a chair.
 I sort out our coffee break upon the table, a customary offering of coffee or tea and sweets for one's host.

-“I’ve been feeling chilly.
-Certainly in my limbs.
+“I’ve been feeling chilly in my limbs.
 It makes it difficult to keep to a circadian rhythm; such as we can have on this dark little world of ours.”
 She steps up by my side.
 I also hadn’t noticed at first how pale she looks.
 Lydia has a typically rosy countenance, but not at present.
 Her visage is grim.

 She sets the crutch against the wall as she prepares to sit.
 “So yeah, the heat has been turned up.
 Nice to get all the warmth we need from the ground, isn’t it?
 Our good matriarch Dowager provides.”